PetePro/PetePro.github.io/about.md

 My name is XuShicheng and I am now a postgraduate at Software Engineering from <a href="http://software.nju.edu.cn/">Software College</a>, <a href="https://www.nju.edu.cn/">Nanjing University</a>.

+Undergraduate
+Software Engineering
-I have graduated from <a href="http://cs.nuaa.edu.cn/">Computer Science and Technology College</a> of <a href="http://www.nuaa.edu.cn/">Nanjing University of Aeronautics and Astronautics</a> and my major is Software Engineering.
+<a href="http://cs.nuaa.edu.cn/">Computer Science and Technology College</a>
+<a href="http://www.nuaa.edu.cn/">Nanjing University of Aeronautics and Astronautics</a>

 - The main programming language I used is `Java`, but I also code in `C/C++` and know a little about `Python`.
 - My main research direction is `Testing`, but I also participate in `Develop`.